jiucaiProductions/appframework/README.md

 appframework features:
  * all dao and service class has its parent class.

- * all http request param is wrapped in Map
+ * all http request param is wrapped in Map<String,String>

  * provides asynchronous calls of service/dao for http request